JemWritesCode/42WebDevPiscine/README.md

 ## Day04
 Code doesn't work, I decided to start watching some more beginner Node.js videos as well.
+Express is used for the server framework.
+I chose it because it's part of the popular MERN stack that I want to learn.

 ## Rush00
-This tutorial series was really helpful: https://www.youtube.com/watch?v=-3vvxn78MH4&index=2&list=PL55RiY5tL51rajp7Xr_zk-fCFtzdlGKUp
+This tutorial series was really helpful.
+It's also part of MERN stack with Node.js/Express/MongoDB.

+https://www.youtube.com/watch?v=-3vvxn78MH4&index=2&list=PL55RiY5tL51rajp7Xr_zk-fCFtzdlGKUp

 This project normally has a partner but I did this solo.
 But this worked out because I could create it in Node.js!